Overv/Open.GL/content/articles-en/geometry.md

 complexity you can't even see.

 We can do better with geometry shaders!
-We can write a shader that generates the appropriate resolution circle based on runtime conditions.
+We can write a shader that generates the appropriate resolution circle based on run-time conditions.
 Let's first modify the geometry shader to draw a 10-sided polygon at each point.
 If you remember your trigonometry, it should be a piece of cake: